Remi-Gau/eCobidas/goals.md

 ## Further developments (long term goals)

 ### Link to main neuroimaging software

+Another potential way to improve users experience is to only expose users to items or response choices that are relevant to them.
+For example if SPM was used to do slice timing correction, there is no reason to ask users what type of interpolation was used at this preprocessing step as SPM does not give users the possibility to choose that parameter.
+So finding out what are the choice options for each item for the main neuroimaging software could prove to help users navigate the app.

 A side branch of this project includes developing plugins for the main neuroimaging software toolboxes (SPM, FSL, AFNI).
 Such a plugin would receive processing batch files as input (e.g matlabbatch.mat for SPM or design.fsf for FSL) and would create output files (e.g. in json format) readable by the COBIDAS checklist website, which in turn would be able to display the neuroimage processing pipeline and/or generate part of the methods section for an article with the appropriate references (in a similar way to [fMRIprep](https://fmriprep.readthedocs.io/en/stable/citing.html)).